Here is a first nudge or small, safe experiment enabling you to pursue a New Normal. It follows up my suggestions on the Welcome Page.

 What choices will you make to direct your roots in a different direction today?

 Have a notebook on hand – Post-Its might suffice.
-Recording the results of your enquiries, and the different outcomes you are about to generate, needs a record you can go back to – maybe months later.
-A small safe experiment may not exist without a result that is noticed.
+Record the results of your enquiries, and the different outcomes you are about to generate, needs a record so you can go back to – maybe months later.
+In my view, a small safe experiment does not exist without a result that is noticed.

 Take a look at the bottom of this page where you will find a long list of hyperlinks.